prideout/prideout.github.com/_posts/2011-12-29-go-and-renderman.md

 ---
 {% include JB/setup %}

 The new staticly-typed language from Google called **Go** might displace C99 as my favorite compiled language.
-It has such a pretty syntax, and it's so fast to build stuff, that I'm even considering it in lieu of Python for common scripting tasks.
+It's so pretty, and so fast, that I'm even considering it in lieu of Python for common scripting tasks.

 Minimalism is a core tenant of Go's design, so it doesn't take long to learn.
 It uses "channels" as a central concurrency primitive, which is a nifty way to write multithreaded code.
 As the language designers like to say: *Don't communicate by sharing memory; share memory by communicating.*

-To try it out, I decided to port some of my old l-system code to Go, and to create Go bindings for a subset of Pixar's RenderMan interface.
+To try it out, I ported some of my old L-system code to Go, and created Go bindings for a subset of Pixar's RenderMan interface.
 Here's one of the first images I created:

 ![L-System in Go]({{ ASSET_PATH }}/thumbnails/GoLangBig-masked.png)

+I've thrown up my new L-system code in [this github project](https://github.com/prideout/lsystem/tree/master/Go), and the Renderman bindings [here](https://github.com/prideout/gorman).

+* This will become a table of contents (this text will be scraped).
+{:toc}

+{% comment %}
+There MUST be a way to do this in liquid and/or Maruku...
+<a href="#lsystem">link</a>
+<a href="#xml">link</a>
+{% endcomment %}

 ## L-System